ThomasThoren/thomasthoren.github.io/_posts/2016-02-28-making-a-new-york-times-map.md

 <div class="blog-image image-center image-large">
 <img src="/images/thumbnails/illustrator-workspace.png" alt="Illustrator artboards" />
-<p class="image-description">The different artboards with the settings text block to the right.
+<p class="image-description">The different artboards with the settings text block to the left.
 Notice how the smaller artboards include fewer labels and cities.</p>
 </div>

 Here is a sample config text block: